-Larger sizes of above 30L is usually achieved through dual panniers.
+Larger sizes of above 30L are usually achieved through dual panniers.
 For example, the Bushwhacker Omaha Grocery Pannier has a 2 x 24L capacity, giving you a total of 48L.

-On the other hand, single sided panniers like the Thule Shield has only a 14L capacity for the small version, and 24L capacity for the large version.
+On the other hand, single-sided panniers like the Thule Shield has only a 14L capacity for the small version and a 24L capacity for the large version.

 Obviously, you want to get a pannier size that’s right for you.